jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 table contains a huge amount of zeroes.
 This results in a file that is too large to store on github.

-However, it is possible to exlude the rows with zeroe individuals and recreate them in R afterwards.
+However, it is possible to exlude the rows with zero individuals and recreate these in R afterwards.
 To do that, we can store all unique surveys, and the records with non zero counts.

 ``` r